benjamin-feron/goalkicker-looter/README.md

 ```
 $ ./goalkicker-looter.sh [OPTIONS] [NAME]

-  Name:                  Book name.
+  Name:                  Book name to download.
+                         If not specified, will download all books.
                          To list available books, use -l or --list option.
-                         If not specified, will download all books.
   Options:
     -d, --destination    Destination directory, default: ./books.
     -l, --list           Only list available books, does not download them.